helsenorge/refero/README.md

 - `actionRequester: IActionRequester` Instance that facilitates programmatic changes to the questionnaire response.
 - `questionnaireInspector: IQuestionnaireInspector` Instance that lets users query the questionnaire for questionnaire items and questionnaireResponse items.

+### `onRenderMarkdown: (item: QuestionnaireItem, markdown: string) => string`

+This callback is called when the form needs to render markdown.
+It should return a HTML string representation of the markup.
+The callback is called with the following arguments:

+- `item: QuestionnaireItem` This is the item with the markdown.
+- `markdown: string` The actual markdown.

 # Enum definitions